 “Understanding the place and what surrounds us is most important.”

 The village of Ayze sits at the foot of the Molé mountain, between Geneva and Chamonix, at altitudes where most French vignerons would plant apple trees instead.
-Yann Pernuit makes wine here at 450 to 600 meters above sea level, from a grape that exists almost nowhere else.
+Yann Pernuit makes wine here between roughly 300 and 450 meters above sea level, from a grape that exists almost nowhere else.

 The grape is Gringet.
 It grows exclusively in Ayze's calcareous scree soils — loose, rocky, mineral-dense ground left behind by alpine glaciation.
 In the glass it produces light whites with floral notes of jasmine and glycine, stone fruit, and a signature character the French call "pomme au four" — baked apple, warm and fragrant.